PaddlePaddle/PaddleGAN/README.md

 ## Quick Start

-* Please refer [install](./docs/en_US/install.md) to ensure you sucessfully installed PaddlePaddle and PaddleGAN.
+* Please refer to the [installation document](./docs/en_US/install.md) to make sure you have installed PaddlePaddle and PaddleGAN correctly.

 * Get started through ppgan.app interface: